-IFE is responsible for organising plans for onsite emergency preparedness and response.
-Each site has adapted own plans, and exercises are conducted several times a year.
-The off-site response is planned by the local police authorities, the municipality and the County Governor, and is coordinated with the Crisis Committee (see below).
-Exercises are conducted every three years.
+In general, the licensee is responsible for organising plans for on-site emergency preparedness and response.
+IFE has adapted plans for each site, and these are exercised regularly.
+The off-site response is planned by the local police authorities and coordinated with the Crisis Committee (see below).

-Based on the Royal Decree 17 February 2006, the Government has established an organisation made up of representatives of the following entities:
+Based on the Royal Decree 23 August 2013, the Government has established a national response organisation made up of representatives from the following entities: